canadianavenger/ca-imageio/README.md

 # ca-imageio
 Basic read/write of some standard paletted graphics file formats for use with my various projects.
 This repository is meant to be included as a git module and linked into other projects.
 However if built as a stand-alone project the test code will be generated.
+Note: `ca-imageio` depends on [`ca-image`](https://github.com/canadianavenger/ca-image), though it is not expressly included as a module here, to avoid code replication wehn included in a project.

 ## Library contents
 - `include/bmp.h`: types, macros, and function declarations for saving and loading Windows BMP formatted images